softmatterlab/SmartTrap/README.md

 To install the main program first download the files in the Software folder of the github.
 It is recommended to use Anaconda (<https://www.anaconda.com/>) set up a separate python environment for the SmartTrap.
 The system has been tested on Windows 11, compatability with other operating systems has not been tested.
 The software is tested with Python 3.13 as well as a computer running Windows 11 and a CUDA ready graphics card.
 Older and newer versions of python will likely work if they support the required packages, but have not been extensively tested.
 Once a python environment has been created, do the following to install the required packages.
-- Open a terminal in the desired environment
+- Open a terminal in the desired environment.
-- Navigate to the target folder with the downloaded files
+- Navigate to the target folder with the downloaded files.
-- Run the command: "python install_auto.py" to install the required packages
+- Run the command: "python install_auto.py" to install the required packages.
   - Recommended: Install pytorch with CUDA support,
    - To install cuda on windows <https://docs.nvidia.com/cuda/cuda-installation-guide-microsoft-windows/> Install cuda prior to running the install command to automatically install pytorch with cuda support.